shiningflash/fastapi-backend-starter-kit/README.md

 # FastAPI Demo App with Postgres, Alembic, Pytest, and Docker

 This repository provides a simple FastAPI demo application with PostgreSQL as the relational database, Alembic for migrations, Pytest for testing, and Docker for containerization.
+It has a CRUD operation example with proper log set up.

 ## Getting Started